Project Terms & Conditions

 10.2 Where the Services are provided on a time and materials basis:

 - (a) the charges payable for the Services shall be calculated in accordance with Digital Impact’s standard hour fees rates.
 Digital Impact operates a bill per minute model.
 Any time a task is completed by Digital Impact this will be recorded on a project management platform and an itemised timesheet will be provided to the client.
 This will show the time taken and the charge for the work.
-Our hourly rate can be amended from time to time by Digital Impact giving not less than three months written notice to the Client;
+Our hourly rate can be amended from time to time by Digital Impact giving not less than one month written notice to the Client;

 - (b) Digital Impact’s standard daily fee rates for each individual person are calculated on the basis of an eight-hour day, worked between 8.00 am and 5.00 pm on weekdays (excluding public holidays);